dhup04/vsd_2024/README.md

 Switching thresold, Vm (the point at which the device switches the level) is the one of the parameter that defined the robustness of the Inverter.
 Switching thresold is a point at which Vin=Vout.

-image

 In this figure, we can see that at Vm~0.9v, Vin=Vout.
 This point is very critical point for the CMOS because at this point there is chance that both PMOS and NMOS are turned on.
 If both are turned on then there are high chances of leakage current(Means current flow direcly from power to ground).

-By comparing this both the graph we can understang the concept of switching thresold voltage.

-image

-In the graph below we can identify that the PMOS and NMOS are in which region.
-The direction of current flowing is different for NMOS nad PMOS.

-image

 Static and dynamic simulation of CMOS inverter
 In Dynamic simulation we will know about the rise and fall delay of CMOS inverter and how does it varying with Vm.
 In this simulation everything else will remian same except the input which is provided will be a pulse and simulation command will be .tran

-The graph Time vs Voltage will be plotted here from where we can calculate the rise and fall delay.

-image

-image

 Lab steps to git clone vsdstdcelldesign
 To get the clone, copy the clone address from reporetery and paste in openlane terminal after the command git clone. this will create the folder called "vsdstdcelldesign" in openlane directory.

-image

 now, if we open the openlane directory, we find the vsdstdcelldesing folder in the openlane directory.

-image

 Now if we goe to the vsdstdcelldesign folder and open it, we get the .mag file,libs file etc.

-image

 now, let's open the .mag file and see that which layers are used to build the inverter.
-But before opening the mag file, we need tech file. so we will copy this file from this given below address, And do copy by cp command to the location which is given below.Now, we can see that this file is copied in the vsdstdcelldesign folder.
+But before opening the mag file, we need tech file. so we will copy this file from this given below address,

-image

-Now, here to see the layout in magic, we don't need to write the whole address because we copy the tech file here.Now, we can see the layout of CMOS inverter in the magic like this.
+Now, here to see the layout in magic, we don't need to write the whole address because we copy the tech file here.Now, we can see the layout of CMOS inverter in the magic.

-image

 Inception of layout ̂A CMOS faabrication process Create Active regions